-“Sutyagin might apply for political asylum in the UK, if indeed the UK wishes to have him here,” Bomberg said, adding that “Canada might be a more likely option.”
+“Sutyagin might apply for political asylum in the UK, if, indeed, the UK wishes to have him here,” Bomberg said, adding that “Canada might be a more likely option.”

 Sutyagin's trial began in November 2003.
 The man, who formerly headed the military technology and economics department at the Institute of the United States and Canada of the Russian Academy of Sciences, was accused of passing classified information to a British firm, Alternative Futures.
 According to the Russian Federal Security Service (FSB), Alternative Futures was a cover company for U.S. intelligence and had nothing to do with scientific activities.

-Bomberg also said none of the intelligence services were interested in the spying scientist since he had spent too much time in Russian prison.
+Bomberg also said none of the intelligence services were interested in the spying scientist since he had spent too much time in a Russian prison.

-Referring to the details of the deal, Bomberg said that “ten Russian spies for four western spies is not really a fair deal.”
+Referring to the details of the deal, Bomberg said that “ten Russian spies for four Western spies is not really a fair deal.”